Sunscreen: The Silent Killer of Coral Reefs

 Coral reef tourism has been dubbed the “poster child” of nature-based tourism and is estimated to rake in around US$36 billion each year.
 From the Maldives to Fiji and across the world to Belize—the well-being of more than 70 economies worldwide significantly depend on local reefs.

 However, our reefs are in desperate need of preservation.
-According to the US National Oceanic and Atmospheric Administration, the longest and most widespread coral bleaching event on record is currently underway.
-Due to coral reefs being a precious source of medicine, food, and livelihoods for hundreds of millions of people around the world (some estimate 1 billion in Asia alone!), this issue is particularly dire.
-Experts say that if coral reefs were to vanish that hunger, poverty and political instability would result.
-Amongst other things, marine biodiversity is reliant on coral reefs and their death would consequence in a complete collapse of the surrounding marine ecosystem.
+According to the US National Oceanic and Atmospheric Administration, the longest and most widespread coral bleaching event was during 2014 to 2017.
+Due to coral reefs being a precious source of medicine, food, and livelihoods for hundreds of millions of people around the world (some estimates put the number at 1 billion in Asia alone!), this issue is particularly dire.

 What is Coral Bleaching?